 - Asserting that you waited too long to file a lawsuit

-Without an experienced, aggressive oil field landowner attorney who knows how to beat these defenses and successfully argue your case, it can be nearly impossible for a landowner to reclaim unpaid royalties or obtain full remediation of damaged property.
+Without an experienced, aggressive attorney who knows how to beat these defenses and successfully argue your case, it can be nearly impossible for a landowner to reclaim unpaid royalties or obtain full remediation of damaged property.

-From litigating complex drainage and bad faith pooling cases to pursuing maximum compensation for royalty underpayment, our oil and gas litigation attorneys’ diligence, legal insight and extensive access to the nation’s top environmental and engineering experts continue to help injured parties collect the financial compensation and property remediation they deserve.
+From litigating complex drainage and bad faith pooling cases to pursuing maximum compensation for royalty underpayment, our attorneys’ diligence, legal insight, and extensive access to the nation’s top environmental and engineering experts continue to help injured parties collect the financial compensation and property remediation they deserve.

 - Billions recovered in oil and gas settlements and verdicts